 Right to Request Restrictions on Uses and Disclosures

-You have a right to request limits on certain uses and disclosures of PHI for treatment, payment, or healthcare operations.
+You have the right to request restrictions on certain uses and disclosures of PHI for treatment, payment, or healthcare operations.
 We will consider each request, but we are not required to agree to any requested limits, except that we must agree to a request you make for us to not disclose PHI to your health plan about a healthcare item or service for which we have been paid in full out of pocket.
-In certain cases, limits set on the disclosure of PHI may affect our ability to provide services to you.

 Right to Inspect and Copy Protected Health Information